MetPX/sarracenia/doc/sr_subscribe.1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The  **durable** option, if set to True, means writes the queue
 on disk if the broker is restarted.
+Note: only persistent messages in a
+queue will be retained in a durable queue after a broker restart.
+Persistent messages
+can be published by enabling the **persistent** option (it is enabled by default).

 expire <duration> (default: 5m  == five minutes.
 RECOMMEND OVERRIDING)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~